bill-kolokithas/juice-recipes/README.md

 - Integrate opencv in an admin panel that requires confirmation before applying found color
 - Design not responsive enough for smaller screens and tablets
-- While highlighting on tags as well is trivial, the cookie limit of 4kb is exceeded.
-We could overcome this limitation using memcached / redis as a cache-store.
 - Testing
 - More...